RoboCupAtHomeJP/Rule2019/robotinspection_en.md

 ## NOTICE
 <!--A rule ob the task will be based on "[\[4.4 Robot Inspection\] in RoboCup2018 Rulebook](https://athome.robocup.org/-wp-content/uploads/2018/10/2018_rulebook.pdf)" of RoboCup2018.-->
 <!--**We are discussing about this rule now.
 There is a possibility this rule will change.**-->
 Please check the [video](https://youtu.be/JweIZ0n_2gs).
-This video introduce about the inspection task.
+This video introduces the inspection task.

 ## Focus
 1. Detect Door Opening